 a suitable water supply adjacent to the shelter referred to in section 7.5(e) for a personnel safety shower;

-suitable cabling and any other related facilities to convey the data referred to in section 7.9 to First Gas’ Remote Monitoring Equipment; and
+suitable cabling and any related facilities to convey the data referred to in section 7.8 to the Remote Monitoring Equipment; and

-means of access to the Odorisation Facilities for vehicles and personnel that First Gas agrees to be suitable to enable it to undertake any of the activities referred to in section 7.3(b).
+reasonable means of all-weather access to the Odorisation Facilities for vehicles and personnel for the purposes of section 7.3.

-The Interconnected Party shall make the services (a) to (e) in section 7.6 available at agreed termination points at the boundary of the Odorisation Facilities.
+The services referred to in (a) to (e) in section 7.6 shall be made available at agreed termination points at the boundary of the Odorisation Facilities.

-Odorisation Fee

-Where First Gas is the Odorisation Facilities Owner, the Interconnected Party shall shall pay the Odorisation Fee determined by First Gas in accordance with section 11 to recover any costs it incurs to design, install, commission, operate and maintain the Odorisation Facilities.

 Remote Monitoring of Odorisation Facilities

-Whether it is the Odorisation Facilities Owner or not, the Interconnected Party shall enable First Gas to monitor the Odorisation Facilities, including:
+Irrespective of whether it owns any Odorisation Facilities, the Interconnected Party shall enable First Gas to remotely monitor:

 the status or availability of any odorant injection pump;